 Bonding

-The bonding process involves a concept called suretyship.
-Suretyship differs from insurance since it involves a three-party agreement, whereas insurance contracts involve two parties.
+The bonding process is based on a concept called suretyship.
+Suretyship is different from insurance because it’s a three-party agreement, while most insurance contracts involve two parties.

-When a bond pays damages to the obligee, the surety has the right to recover from the principal any amounts paid according to the terms of the bond.
+If a bond pays damages to the obligee, the surety has the right to recover from the principal any amounts paid, according to the terms of the bond.

-Fidelity Bonds protect employers from employees who act dishonestly.
-For example, a business will purchase a fidelity bond on its employees who handle and disburse cash.
+Fidelity bonds protect employers from employees who act dishonestly.
+For example, a business might purchase a fidelity bond for employees who handle and disburse cash.

 Fidelity coverage may be secured by an employer by purchasing: